-With a flight time of just one hour and prices starting from £10 each way from UK airports, Dublin is a go-to choice for cheap city breaks and party weekends away!
+With a flight time of just one hour and prices starting from £10 each way from UK airports, Dublin city breaks are a go-to choice for cheap trips and party weekends away!
 Offering historic sights, lively pubs and busy shopping areas, the city offers a diverse range of activities to keep the whole group happy, whether you want to spend your days hunting down Irish history or hair of the dog.
 We put together our ultimate 3-day itinerary for a long weekend in Dublin.

 Introduce yourself to Dublin in the city’s heart – Temple Bar!
 It’s best known as a nightlife spot but among the pubs you’ll also find quaint cafes, gift shops and art galleries, as well as outdoor markets and buskers.
 Wander the cobbled streets and soak up the atmosphere, and if you’re hungry you’re guaranteed to find a hearty Irish breakfast.

 Ready for a city tour with a difference?
 Climb aboard the Viking Splash Tour bus, a truly unique city tour that dresses you as a Viking and drives you around the top sights of the city with an entertaining guide before transforming into a boat and plunging into the Liffey for a river cruise.
 If the weather is sunny, take a break and maybe stop for a picnic lunch on St Stephen’s Green, Dublin’s prettiest park.

 Now you’ve got a feel for the city, head over to Trinity College for a peek at the historic buildings and, if you wish, a tour of the buildings.
 The Book of Kells is also housed here, one of the world’s most famous manuscripts that is an estimated 1200 years old.
 The National Museum and Gallery of Ireland are also near here, if you want to stock up on your Irish history knowledge, and Oscar Wilde’s childhood home.